 Boehm’s positive, solution-focused style is unique to each client.
 Together, James and his clients analyze thoughts and feelings that motivate behavior.
 If appropriate, he utilizes animal assisted therapy as part of the healing and treatment process.

-James completed his master’s degree in May 2019 from Peabody College of Vanderbilt University in Clinical Mental Health Counseling.
-He is working towards his LPC in the mental health counseling field at The Refuge Center and Alliance Counseling, his own practice in Maryland Farms.
+James completed his master’s degree in May 2019 from Peabody College of Vanderbilt University in Clinical Mental Health Counseling and is a licensed LPC-MHSP.
+He is trained in Eye Movement Desensitization (EMDR).

 Boehm feels that with the proper tools, education, and supports, all individuals can live the life that they were created for.